ZaenetDev/jenkins-iac/README.md

 ## 🎯 What's Next

 - [ ] Automate Jenkins worker provisioning
-- [ ] Add linting and validation to Jenkins pipeline
+- [ ] Build AWS infra using same pipeline to compliment pursuit of AWS Certified DevOps Professional certificate
-- [ ] Containerize the Jenkins master for portability
+- [ ] Explore deploying docker containers and kubernetes orchestration using skills learned from this project